JuliaLang/julia/doc/src/base/sort.md

 `PartialQuickSort(k::OrdinalRange)` is similar to `QuickSort`, but the output array is only sorted in the range of `k`.
 For example:

-!!! compat "Julia 1.9"
-    The `QuickSort` and `PartialQuickSort` are stable since Julia 1.9.

 ```jldoctest
 julia> x = rand(1:500, 100);